codecrafters-io/build-your-own-shell/stage_descriptions/completions-05-wh6.md

 ### Handling Multiple Matches

-When the user types a command prefix and presses `<TAB>`, your shell should identify all executables in PATH that match the prefix:
+When the user types a command prefix and presses `<TAB>`, your shell should identify all executables in PATH that match the prefix and follow these steps:

 1. On the first `<TAB>` press, ring the bell (using `\x07`).
 2. On the second `<TAB>` press: